isomerpages/imda-codesg/pages/code-for-fun/code-for-fun-secondary.md

     </tr>
     <tr>
       <th colspan="1">Training Programe</th>
-      <td colspan="3">The Digital Automation – Smart City Programme introduces basic application of IoT (Internet of Things) through usage Micro:Bit microcontrollers, WIFI enabled breakout boards, data sensors, actuators, and display devices.<br><br>Students will learn to code with text-based programming language such as Python or JavaScript, further honing their computational thinking skills and coding fundamentals.<br><br>The programme will begin with various mini Micro:Bit projects to expose students to different sensory and data collection devices.
+      <td colspan="3">The Digital Automation  – Smart City Programme introduces basic application of IoT (Internet of Things) through usage of Micro:Bit microcontrollers, WIFI enabled breakout boards, data sensors, actuators, and display devices.<br><br>Students will learn to code with a text-based programming language such as Python or JavaScript, enabling them  to further hone their computational thinking skills and coding fundamentals.<br><br>The programme will begin with various mini Micro:Bit projects to expose students to different sensory and data collection devices.
 Students will learn fundamental concept of IoT and how to set up IoT connectivity through ThingSpeak and IFTTT in their final project prototype.
 Training conent can be integrated to SLS for further learning.</td>
     </tr>
     <tr>
       <th colspan="1">Final Project</th>
-      <td colspan="3">Student will embark to work on Smart City ideas to improve daily lives and a theme to be decided by participating school (e.g. Sustainable Development Goals).
-Project work ideas includes:<br><br>•	Weather logging and information system – Real Time logging of sensor data<br>•	Disaster alert system – Email nearby user when a disaster is detected.
-(Fire/Tsunami etc.)<br>•	Carpark vacancy counter<br>•	Auto plant watering farming system</td>
+      <td colspan="3">Students will embark to work on Smart City ideas to improve daily lives.
+The theme will be decided by the participating school (e.g. Sustainable Development Goals).
+Project work ideas include:<br><br>•	Weather logging and information system – Real Time logging of sensor data<br><br>•	Disaster alert system – Email nearby user when a disaster is detected.
+(Fire/Tsunami etc.)<br><br>•	Carpark vacancy counter<br><br>• Auto plant watering farming system</td>
   </tr>
 </table>